bmartin2015/phase-0-tracks/version-control/git-definitions.md

 * What is a merge conflict?

 A merge conflict occurs when attempting to merge, but some files/lines/code have conflicting changes.

+Hey, I'm updating this for a second time.